mbowler03/google-book-search/README.md

 ## Overview
 ReactGoogle Books Search app.
-This used React components to query and display books based on user searches.
+This uses React components and Axios to query and display books based on user searches.
-MongoDB were also used so that users can save books to review or purchase later.
+MongoDB was also used so that users can save books to review or purchase later.
+While this is a simple app, I believe that the site shows a good range of skills from using a database to fetching data from a restful api.

 ## INITIAL SCREEN TO SEARCH OR SAVE
 ![home snip](https://user-images.githubusercontent.com/57423637/90277409-8425f580-de33-11ea-9d5b-2a743a554067.PNG)